2007 Super 14 season: Round 14

-This was an exciting week for the two South African contenders the Bulls and the Sharks, both with possibilities of a home semi final.
-The action-packed weekend started with an upset, the in-form Chiefs beating the Crusaders 30–24 at Lancaster Park.
+Both South African contenders—the Bulls and the Sharks—faced the possibility of a home semi-final.
+The weekend started with an upset when the Chiefs beat the Crusaders 30–24 at Lancaster Park.
 This result gave the Sharks the opportunity to take the top spot if they won in Cape Town.
-The Blues smashed the Western Force 33–6 to keep their title dreams alive.
-Later, the Brumbies kept their semi final hopes alive by defeating the tired and weary Highlanders 29–10.
+The Blues kept their chance at the title with a 33–6 victory against the Western Force.
+Later, the Brumbies maintained their semi-final potential with a 29–10 victory against the Highlanders.
 Waratahs defeated the Hurricanes away in Wellington 38–14.
-Cheetahs gave the Lions the South African wooden spoon by beating them 16–10.
+Cheetahs beat the Lions 16–10.
 The first main game of the day was the Stormers vs the Sharks.
-The Sharks played an efficient and professional game whilst the Stormers played their usual erratic hot and cold game that had seen them beat some good teams during the season, but in the end the Sharks easily claimed a 36–10 victory to be the first South African side to finish at the top of the table at the end of the round-robin stage in the Super 14 competition's history.
-The last game of the weekend promised to be a huge one for the Bulls, who were chasing a semi final spot.
-They came up against a feeble Reds team, who after going ahead 3–0 in the beginning, had no idea of the onslaught they were going to receive.
-The Bulls, who needed a bonus-point win to reach the semifinals, easily achieved this goal a quarter of the way into the "match".
-Early in the second half they reached the 45-point margin needed to push them up to third place.
-Then the impossible became possible.
-If the Bulls went 72 points clear of the Reds, they would leapfrog to second, giving them a home semifinal in the high-altitude cauldron of noise that is Loftus Versfeld.
-They seemed to reach this goal with little effort against a humiliated Reds side, setting a new Super Rugby record for winning margin of 89 points.
+The Sharks claimed a 36–10 victory, becoming the first South African side to finish at the top of the table at the end of the round-robin stage in the Super 14 competition's history.
+The last game of the weekend featured the Bulls and the Reds, the former of which needed a bonus-point win to reach the semi-finals.
+Initially, the Reds were ahead 3–0, but by a quarter of the way into the match, the Bulls were on track for their bonus-point win.
+Early in the second half, the Bulls reached the 45-point margin needed to push them up to third place.
+The Bulls went on to achieve a margin of over 72 points over the Reds, bringing them to second place and securing a home semi-final at Loftus Versfeld; their final winning margin on 89 points set a new Super Rugby record.